 If that number of people were to die during an Ebola outbreak, that would generate panic at both government and population level.
 So we have a genuine and somewhat permanent epidemic within our own health systems.

 Transformational translates to altering the style of payment for health services from a fee for service (current system which encourages volume patients but lower care quality) to a value based system that discourages volume and increases service quality as payments become directed towards health outcomes.

-Transforming the health care system to provide safe, quality, patient-centred, accessible, and affordable care will require a comprehensive rethinking of the roles of many health care professionals, principally pharmacists, nurses and doctors.
+Transforming the health care system to provide safe, quality, patient-centered, accessible, and affordable care with the use of new technologies like EMR Electronic Medical Records will require a comprehensive rethinking of the roles of many health care professionals, principally pharmacists, nurses and doctors.
 To realize this vision, all health professional education must be fundamentally improved both before and after those professionals receive their practice licenses.

 An effort must be made to develop courses that are physically accessible and inclusive, so that practical topics appear in courses and that content changes and evolves progressively in line with how much of a knowledge-offering converts to an outcome and thus a reimbursement by a patient or funding body.